-This course examines current and historical trends and dynamics related to marriage, family, relationships, and alternative lifestyles.
-A major theme of the course is the interaction between individuals and the societal environment in which they make their decisions.
-Increasing flexibility forces individuals to make many difficult choices with regard to family values and personal autonomy; students will explore how these decisions are often being made in the context of contradictory cultural values.
-Another focus of the course is the shift from viewing marriage as an institution to viewing it as a relationship in which the partners expect to find companionship and intimacy.
-Prerequisite: Sophomore status or permission of department.
-Cross listed with HS and SO 332 psychology of religion.
-It will examine the role religion plays as a powerful meaning system that can affect the lives of individuals in terms of their beliefs, motivations, emotions and behaviors, and can influence their interactions on both interpersonal and intergroup levels.
+This course will provide an introduction to the major issues, theories and empirical approaches to the psychology of religion.
+It will examine the role religion plays as a powerful meaning system that can affect the lives of individuals in terms of their beliefs, motivations. emotions and behaviors, and can influence their interactions on both interpersonal and intergroup levels.
 Psychological theory will be utilized to understand the role that religion, faith and spirituality play in different areas of human activity such as health and the recovery from physical illness, psychotherapy, sexuality, interpersonal relationships, violence, racial prejudice, personality development, adolescent behavior, aging and mental health.
 The course content will expose the student to the empirical study of religion and religious experiences.
 It should also be understood what this course is not.
 It is not a course about specific religious traditions or doctrines.

 Prerequisite: PSY 101